BAG

 Founded in 1992, Dosi Alvarez’s organic cotton farm is among the earliest commercial scale growers of organic cotton in the US.
 Alvarez Farms is the only American grower of Organic Sea Island cotton, a luxurious, supple, long-staple fibre, also known as Pima.

-produces a silky, superfine, long staple wool from its dense coat with very similar properties to Merino.
+produces a silky, superfine, long staple wool from its dense coat with similar smooth properties to Merino, though more elastic & springy.

 TEXAS ORGANIC COTTON MARKETING CO-OPERATIVE (TOCMC) | South Plains Texas (Organic Upland cotton)